Gmugra/net.cactusthorn.routing/README.md

 1. @Consumes for class and/or method.
 To specify Content-Type as additional routing filter.
 Wildcard is supported (e.g. text/* )
 1. Consumer interface support (example: _json-gson_ module)
 1. inject HttpServletRequest, HttpServletResponse, HttpSession, ServletContext in method parameters
-1. Response class to manualy construct response
+1. Response class to manually construct response

 Comming soon:
-1. @FormPart
 1. ComponentProvider example with _dagger 2_

 Comming a bit later